 Which PPC Platform is Right For You?

 Every time someone clicks on your ad, you pay.
 This is the essence of Pay Per Click.
 In general, the more competitive the search term, the more expensive the clicks.
-This is because Google AdWords is essentially an auction-based system where advertisers compete with one another for ad space.
+This is because Google Ads is essentially an auction-based system where advertisers compete with one another for ad space.

-Not only that, Google AdWords tends to be a bit more expensive per click when compared with other PPC platforms and for good reason.
+Not only that, Ads tends to be a bit more expensive per click when compared with other PPC platforms and for good reason.
 Not only does Google enjoy more traffic than virtually every other website in the world, Google provides you a wide array of analytics and other tools to help you manage and analyze the results of your campaign.